 - Festive Gift Boxes: During festive seasons, employees received beautifully curated snack gift boxes.
 This added a touch of warmth and personal connection.

 - New Joiner Welcome Packs: To integrate new employees seamlessly and make them feel valued, SwagMagic designed welcome packs.
-These packs were filled with essentials and some fun items to kickstart their journey.
+These packs were filled with essentials and fun items to kickstart their journey.

 - Personal Milestone Acknowledgment: Whether it was a birthday, a new baby, or a wedding, SwagMagic helped TechPinnacle acknowledge personal milestones with thoughtful gifts.